wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Sweet has plans to create a complete version that includes modded weaponry from across the nexus, similar to the approach taken by [STARS](https://www.nexusmods.com/newvegas/mods/76016).
 - Soft incompatibility with mods that add new weapons to the game, though most popular weapon addition mods have similar balancing (including [ZL Armaments Remastered](https://www.nexusmods.com/newvegas/mods/84213), [Another Millenia](https://www.nexusmods.com/newvegas/mods/76133), [Another Millenia Gun Add-on](https://www.nexusmods.com/newvegas/mods/77358), and [Tactapack](https://www.nexusmods.com/newvegas/mods/80219).

-[Weapon Jamming Tweaks](https://www.nexusmods.com/newvegas/mods/82898) - Replaces the formula for weapon jamming when firing and reloading.
-- Use Sweet’s configuration file if a more hardcore experience is desired.

 [Well Rested Overhaul](https://www.nexusmods.com/newvegas/mods/64628) - Expands how the well rested effect works, including additional buffs and changes in duration of effect.
 - Soft incompatibility with [Sweet Healing System](https://www.nexusmods.com/newvegas/mods/83473), as they both alter the well rested bonus in conflicting ways.